 Sudden spikes in training volume, intensity, distance or frequency can lead to tissues being stressed beyond their capabilities.
 This normally results in tendons, ligaments or muscles getting stressed, fatigued, inflamed and sore.
 Using apps such as Strava can help monitor training stress and performance, indicating whether you’re consistently pushing your body into the ‘red’, or whether you have a good training/recovery balance.

-At PSM, we have qualified Bike Fitters who can professionally assess your current bike setup.
+At Pure Sports Medicine, we have qualified Bike Fitters who can professionally assess your current bike setup.
 We can assess your current ailments while cycling and adjust the fit for your specific goals, whether it be more comfort or improved performance and efficiency.
 You’ll be surprised at how much more comfortable and faster you become by having your bike setup perfectly for you.

 Soft tissue therapy is a key part of a cyclist’s recovery.
 Professionals get regular massage therapy from their Soigneurs after each day’s racing to help with the next day’s effort.
 It maintains optimal flexibility, helps to break down scar tissue, and improve circulation.
 Soft tissue treatment during a period of high training load or a lead up to an event has been shown to improve recovery and performance by significant amounts.